qlibs/mp/README.md

 Removing is simple as we can just erase elements from the meta types as before.

-Dealing with new types/transforms it's a bit different but not difficult either.
+Dealing with new types it's a bit different but not difficult either.

 ```cpp
 template <auto List, class...
 Ts>